 A GDD website approach is:

+What is GDD?
 Perhaps the best way to describe growth-driven design (GDD) is to compare it to the “old” way of developing websites.
 The chart below captures the most obvious differences between the two approaches.

 This comparison highlights the most important benefits of a GDD website – reduced time-to-launch, consistent budgeting and, most importantly, the optimization of the site.
 Using ongoing improvement cycles, GDD websites are always being optimized, making them the hardest-working, most powerful sales tool a company has.

 The GDD methodology will be familiar to industrials and software companies, as it’s a hybrid of Lean and Agile methodologies.
 Both streamline and formalize workflows to gain the greatest efficiencies and performance.
 GDD also takes UX (user experience) principles into account to ensure visitors have the most productive experience on the site.

 There are three phases in the development and maintenance of a GDD website:

 During the strategy phase, the team sets SMART goals (Specific, Measurable, Achievable, Relevant and Timely), identifies the most powerful keywords to include on the site, evaluates user behaviors (how they currently use your site), makes assumptions about additional/better ways to engage users, creates a wish list of actions to take to modify the site based on those assumptions, and sets a design and message strategy.
 This stage typically takes around 2 to 4 weeks.